How often should you mop a floor?

 Whether you need to clean your laminate floors, refinish hardwood, seal your concrete or make some repairs, Thumbtack can help.
 Find a local flooring company or contractor who can inspect your floor’s condition, clean it or repair it immediately.
 After all, taking good care of your floors is key to keeping a comfortable and clean home — and to protecting your investment.

-Additional sources: Bob Villa, Carpet and Rug Institute, Concrete Network, National Wood Flooring Association, Natural Stone Institute, North American Laminate Flooring Association, The Spruce, World Floor Covering Association
+Additional sources: Bob Villa, Concrete Network, National Wood Flooring Association, Natural Stone Institute, North American Laminate Flooring Association, The Spruce, World Floor Covering Association